DOI-ONRR/doi-extractives-data/README.md

 To keep our code updating continuously as we edit, we use `jekyll serve --baseurl '' --watch`.
 As of Jekyll 2.2.0, [gh-pages compiles Sass natively](https://github.com/blog/1867-github-pages-now-runs-jekyll-2-2-0).

+##Roadmap

+Broadly, we are working now on:
+* Exploring how lease contract information and data can be integrated into the site in a way that meets user needs
+* Exploring how production data can be added to the site in a way that meets user needs
+* Develop site information architecture so that it is clear that it is a part of USEITI, can accomodate new datasets and has a stronger 'why you're here and why you should care' message
+* Reaching out to users to see how we did with the Beta, and learn from them where to head next

 ##Contributing